-OpenVMS Version 7.3 introduced the host-based minicopy operation.
-Minicopy and its enabling technology, write bitmaps, are fully implemented on OpenVMS Integrity servers and OpenVMS Alpha systems.
+OpenVMS introduced the host-based minicopy operation.
+Minicopy and its enabling technology, write bitmaps, are fully implemented on OpenVMS Integrity servers, OpenVMS Alpha, and OpenVMS x86 systems.
 For more information about the minicopy operation, see Chapter 7.

 Volume Shadowing for OpenVMS supports both assisted and unassisted shadow sets in the same cluster.
 Whenever you create a shadow set, add members to an existing shadow set, or boot a system, the shadowing software reevaluate's each device in the changed configuration to determine whether the device is capable of supporting the copy assist.